Your Guide To Understanding Common Hosting Lingo

 With so much technical jargon surrounding web hosting, it can be difficult to know what all the various terms mean.
-That’s why we’ve taken the most common web hosting phrases and put them into words that even a complete newbie can understand.
-Let’s begin.
+That’s why we’ve taken the most common web hosting lingo and put them into words that even a complete newbie can understand.
+This will help you make an informed decision when choosing a new hosting plan, so let’s begin.

 You can think of storage as the physical space where your website is held.
 Just like your home computer’s hard drive can fill up when more files are placed on it, so too will your hosting account fill up the more you add to it.

-Your database is where all the dynamic content of your website is stored and is essentially a number of tables made up of rows and columns which hold information.
+Your database is where all the dynamic content of your website is stored and is essentially several tables made up of rows and columns which hold information.

 A web server is a program that uses HTTP to serve files that are requested from your server to the person requesting them.
 When a browser sends a request, the server searches for the files and sends them back to the browser over HTTP.

 All computers need an operating system to run their software, and your hosting hardware is no different.
 The operating system interacts with the underlying hardware and allows other programs to run on top of it.
 All VentraIP Australia servers run Linux, which is the only operating system that can run cPanel.